chem-274-A-master/discussion-5/instructions.md

 We see `const` used in 3 places:

 1. What are the three different places, and what do they each mean?
 That is, what is the `const` referring to (what is being kept constant)?
-2. Could you rewrite the `add_component` function to not use `const` at all?
-Why is that better or worse?
+2. Could you rewrite the `add_component` function to use `const`?
+Why or why not?
-3. Could you rewrite the first `get_component` function and get rid of one `const` keyword?
+3. You can rewrite the first `get_component` function and get rid of one `const`.
+Which one?
 Is there a benefit to that?
 4. Is the second `get_component` function a good idea?
 5. How does the compiler know which `get_component` function to use when it is called?